vitahuang629/fa22-cs411-Q-team017-TEAM_NOT_FOUND/doc/Database Design.md

 ![image-20221021012629985](./img/image-20221021012629985.png)

-In summary, we set up the index for different columns, and the first index we think the index on stock_num from query 2 is useful and may affect our query execution time because the column is relevant to our query.
-One thing we can make an improvement here for the index is to increase the volume of data, so that the index here can really have some impact on the execution time.
+From the query we set up indexes in different columns, and the index may have chance to improve query performance in attributes in filters and we can see the query did use the index we set up.
+However, the data size of our table is too small to see the execution time difference.

+### Summary
+In conclusion, for our databases, there are too few records, index may not really affect our query performance.
+Also, from the link in [Full Table Scan](https://dev.mysql.com/doc/refman/8.0/en/table-scan-avoidance.html) in Mysql, one other reason is that **the table is so small that it is faster to perform a table scan than to bother with a key lookup.
+This is common for tables with fewer than 10 rows and a short row length.** which we think is the main reason that the index is not used in our experiments.